ovh/docs/pages/web/web-paas/languages-python/guide.en-ie.md

 ### Django 2

-<p>This template deploys the Django 2 application framework on $partner_full, using the gunicorn application runner.
+<p>This template deploys the Django 2 application framework on Web PaaS, using the gunicorn application runner.
 It also includes a PostgreSQL database connection pre-configured.</p>
 <p>New projects should be built using Django 3, but this project is a reference for existing migrating sites.
 Version 2 is in legacy support.</p>

 #### Features